fleetdm/fleet/handbook/product-design/README.md

 3. Add page names (e.g. "Host details" page) to the user story's title and/or description to help contributors find Figma wireframes for the area of the UI you're making changes to.

-4. If the story requires API or YAML file changes, open a pull request to the reference docs with the proposed design.
+4. If the story requires API or YAML file changes, open a pull request (PR) to the reference docs with the proposed design.
 Pay attention to existing conventions (URL structure, parameter names, response format) and aim to be consistent.
-Once your changes are ready, make a PR following these guidelines:
+Your PR should follow these guidelines:
   - Make a PR against the docs release branch for the version you expect this feature to be in.
 Docs release branches are named using the format `docs-vX.X.X`, so if you're designing for Fleet 4.61, you would make a PR to `docs-v4.61.0`.
   - Add a link to the issue in the PR description.
   - Attach the `~api-design` label.